cloudfoundry/community/toc/rfc/accepted/rfc-draft-github-members.md

 Removing members of the cloudfoundry and other foundation org(s) may have unintended consequences.
 As a result the process is slightly different, raising PRs to remove members of the cloudfoundry and other foundation org(s) is the responsibility of the working group approvers and leads as they are closest to the members.
-However as there potential unintended consequences or removing members, the working group will not be responsible for the merging or closing of removal PRs.
+However as there are potential unintended consequences of removing members, the working group will not be responsible for the merging or closing of removal PRs.
 Removal PRs should be tagged `toc` and mention `@cloudfoundry/toc`.
 The TOC will then take responsibility for the merging or closing of the raised PRs.